 Accommodation in Jacksonville

-Pro: Lots of choices and diverse neighbourhoods
++ PRO: Lots of choices and diverse neighbourhoods

-There really is something for everyone in Jacksonville, from young professionals looking to be close to the action of downtown Jax, to families who need access to good public schools, and retirees looking for communal living options close to the sea.
+There really is something for everyone in Jacksonville, from young professionals looking to be close to the action of downtown Jacksonville, to families who need access to good public schools, and retirees looking for communal living options close to the sea.
 Regardless of whether prospective residents are looking for a spacious family home, a modern apartment or luxury condo, there is wide a range of housing options in Jacksonville.

-Con: It can get expensive
+- CON: It can get expensive

 There is no doubt that there is a lot of investment potential when it comes to property in Jacksonville.
 While it is certainly possible to find affordable housing in the city, those who are looking to live in sought-after locations near downtown Jacksonville can expect to fork out for the privilege.
 Riverside living and ocean views don’t come cheap either.

 For those living close to the city centre, getting around doesn’t cost much at all.
 Anyone who uses public transport regularly can save money by buying a weekly or monthly STAR card, which offers a further discount.

 Although public transport in Jacksonville is affordable, the system in place isn’t really efficient for a city this size.
 Buses rarely run on time and services travelling outside central areas are downright slow.
 For anyone living a little further away from the downtown area, public transport just isn’t a viable option.
 Having a car makes life infinitely easier and gives residents the freedom to explore at their own pace.